-- Describe how your entity's existing mission, policies, or commitments ensure equitable access to, and equitable participation in, the proposed project or activity.
-It is essential that all students are provided an opportunity to achieve their highest academic, professional and life goals regardless of race/ethnicity, disability, economic status, or native language.
-Florida prioritizes the performance of all students while also closing the achievement gap through the implementation of system-level strategies and by measuring and tracking key performance metrics. - 2.
-Based on your proposed project or activity, what barriers may impede equitable access and participation of students, educators, or other beneficiaries?
-Florida continues to increase achievement for all students, including students with disabilities, with the ultimate goal of eliminating the achievement gap and ensuring all students, regardless of disability status, are graduating with their cohort.
-The current graduation rate for Florida's students with disabilities is 83.5 percent, which is an increase of 26.7 percent over the past seven years.
-Florida's discretionary projects also provide continuous opportunities for educator professional learning. - 3.
-Based on the barriers identified, what steps will you take to address such barriers to equitable access and participation in the proposed project or activity?
-Florida will continue to utilize a data-driven approach, utilizing existing supports and services while increasing and improving statewide resources and training.
-Additionally, we will continue increasing collaboration between the SEA and LEAs by providing ongoing technical assistance and opportunities to collaborate. - 4.
-What is your timeline, including targeted milestones, for addressing these identified barriers?
-Currently, Florida is trending towards closing the achievement gap, and we plan to continue this progress over the course of the 1-year grant cycle.
-Milestones will include monitoring data over the course of Florida's survey reporting windows.
+1. Describe how your entity's existing mission, policies, or commitments ensure equitable access to, and equitable participation in, the proposed project or activity.

+It is essential that all students are provided with an opportunity to achieve their highest academic, personal and life goals.
+Florida continues to focus on the academic performance of all students through the implementation of system-level strategies and by measuring and tracking key performance metrics.

+2. Based on your proposed project or activity, what barriers may impede equitable access and participation of students, educators, or other beneficiaries?

+Florida continues to increase student achievement with the ultimate goal of ensuring all students, regardless of disability status, graduate with their cohort.
+The current graduation rate for Florida's students with disabilities is 85.5 percent, which has significantly increased in recent years.
+Florida's discretionary projects are funded in a variety of areas to increase student achievement and accessibility to services.

+3. Based on the barriers identified, what steps will you take to address such barriers to equitable access and participation in the proposed project or activity?

+Florida will continue to utilize a data-driven approach, utilizing existing support and services while increasing and improving statewide resources and training.
+Additionally, we will continue to increase collaboration between the State Educational Agency and Local Educational Agencies by providing ongoing technical assistance and opportunities for collaboration.

+4. What is your timeline, including targeted milestones, for addressing these identified barriers?

+Florida will continue to make progress to increase student achievement over the course of the one-year grant cycle.
+Progress monitoring data three times per year will inform outcomes during the academic year.
+Other milestones to monitor progress, such as the indicators of post-school outcomes and parental involvement, will be considered during Florida's data collection processes in this one-year grant cycle.